privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### When the coordinator processes the messages

 As large zk-SNARK circuits take up a lot of disk space and require a large amount of resources to compile, it is not feasible to prove the correctness of message processing for all messages in a single proof.
 Rather, we process messages in batches.
 With each batch of messages at a particular index, the coordinator proves, using a zk-SNARK proof, intermediate `currentSbCommitment` values for subroots at a relative depth.
-The authencity of this statement is confirmed using the registry's processing verifying key.
+The authenticity of this statement is confirmed using the registry's processing verifying key.
 The outcome of processing all batches, which must occur in consecutive order, is the same as if all the messages were processed in one go.

 #### When the coordinator tallies the votes